thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 10. Click **Import selected**.

 11. The **Import Status** screen displays the status of the objects you imported.
-You can open the object(s) that you imported, or click **Exit to SpotApps** to return to the main object page.
+You can open the object(s) that you imported, or click **Exit** to return to the main object page.

 {: id="migrate-object"}
 ## Migrate an object
 To migrate an answer, Liveboard, view, or worksheet from one cluster to another, follow these steps.
-To migrate SpotApps, or collections of objects packaged together as a zip file, refer to [SpotApps]({{ site.baseurl }}/admin/ts-cloud/app-templates.html).
+To migrate collections of objects packaged together as a zip file, refer to [Migrate multiple TML files]({{ site.baseurl }}/admin/ts-cloud/tml-import-export-multiple.html).
 Note that you cannot create a new table using Scriptability.
 You can only update existing tables.

 1. [Export the object](#export-object) you want to move, as in steps 1 to 5 of the **Export an Object** section above.